thisdotrob/dotfiles/README.md

    chsh -s /usr/local/bin/zsh
    ```

-1. Restart terminal to start using zsh.
+1. Restart iTerm to start using zsh.
 Choose 'q' when presented with the zsh new user configuration.

 1. Install oh-my-zsh:
    ```sh